-- epoxy - products using epoxy usually need solvents (like formaldehyde and toluene) and chemical additives to form durable coatings and adhesives; two-part epoxy systems can emit high levels of VOCs as they cure
+- epoxy – products using epoxy usually need solvents (like xylene and toluene) and chemical additives to form durable coatings and adhesives.
+Two-part epoxy systems can emit high levels of VOCs as they cure

-If the ingredients are not declared, look for paints and products endorsed by independent schemes such as Environmental Choice New Zealand.
-Such products have low levels of VOCs and hydrocarbon solvents; and no heavy metals, formaldehyde or harmful solvents.
-Check the Environmental Choice NZ website for the paint specification.
+If the ingredients are not declared, look for paints and products endorsed by independent schemes such as Environmental Choice New Zealand

-A wide range of painting and decorating products is manufactured in New Zealand, to suit New Zealand conditions (especially durability to ultraviolet light).
+A wide range of painting and decorating products is manufactured in New Zealand to suit New Zealand conditions, especially ultraviolet light durability.
 Natural paints and finishes can either be imported finished products, or imported ingredients that are on-processed locally.